-- 4.5.
-If the vehicle conforms to a vehicle type approved, under one or more other Regulations annexed to the Agreement, in the country which has granted approval under this Regulation, the symbol prescribed in paragraph 4.4.1. need not be repeated; in such a case the additional numbers, approval numbers and symbols of all the Regulations under which approval has been granted in the country which has granted approval under this Regulation shall be placed in vertical columns to the right of the symbol prescribed in paragraph 4.4.1. - 4.6.
-The approval mark shall be clearly legible and indelible. - 4.7.
-The approval mark shall be placed close to or on the vehicle data plate affixed by the manufacturer. - 4.8.
+- 3.4.2. the number of this Regulation, followed "RI", if the vehicle is approved pursuant part I of the Regulation, or by "RII" if the vehicle is approved pursuant parts I and II of the Regulation, a dash and the approval number to the right of the circle prescribed in paragraph 3.4.1. - 3.5.
+If the vehicle conforms to a vehicle type approved, under one or more other Regulations annexed to the Agreement, in the country which has granted approval under this Regulation, the symbol prescribed in paragraph 3.4.1. need not be repeated; in such a case the additional numbers, approval numbers and symbols of all the Regulations under which approval has been granted in the country which has granted approval under this Regulation shall be placed in vertical columns to the right of the symbol prescribed in paragraph 3.4.1. - 3.6.
+The approval mark shall be clearly legible and indelible. - 3.7.
+The approval mark shall be placed close to or on the vehicle data plate affixed by the manufacturer. - 3.8.
 Annex 2 to this Regulation gives examples of arrangements of the approval mark.